impact-hiv/NepidemiX/doc/tutorial.rst

                                    self.STATE_ATTR_NAME))

 **dict(zip(self.nodeStateIds,[0]*len(self.nodeStateIds)))** may look complicated, but what it does is to construct a python dictionary where they keys are state names and where the values are zero. **zip** is a python function that takes two lists and interleave their values as tuples in a new list (which then **dict** coverts to a dictionary).
 The lists we send in to this is first the list of node states, named **nodeStateIds**.
 Now you may say 'hey, I did not construct that attribute of the **SIRProcess** class!
-No, you did not, but the call of the init-method of its superclass **ExplicitStateProcess** did.
+No, you did not, but the call of the init-method of its superclass :ref:`NepidemiX-API-ExplicitStateProcess` did.
 You probably saw this mentioned in the pydoc documentation of that class.

 So, now we have a dictionary of counters for every state a node can be in, what do we do with it?
-Well the next line will count the number of nearest neighbors of the node and update the dictionary with this value. **attributeCount** is a utility function that can be found in **nepidemix.networkxtra.utils** (check it out with pydoc if you like).
+Well the next line will count the number of nearest neighbors of the node and update the dictionary with this value. :ref:`NepidemiX-API-networkxtra.attributeCount` is a utility function that can be found in **nepidemix.utilities.networkxtra** (check it out with pydoc if you like).
 It accepts two parameters: first an iterator over all nodes with data that should be counted (this could be an iterator over the full network, or in this case just over a subset) and the name of the attribute to count (in this case the name of the attribute holding the node state).

 Finally, let me explain the call **neighbors_data_iter(srcNetwork, node[0])**.
 This is also a nepidemix utility function and it creates an iterator over the nearest neighbour node, data-tuples given a network and a node in this network.
 Remember that **srcNetwork** is the NetworkX graph sent to our method and  **node[0]** is the node ID in this network.
 You may ask why we need a utility function to build this iterator, doesn't NetworkX provide functions for this?
 Unfortunately not in this case: the  nearest neighbor iterator provided by NetworkX does only give an iterator over node id's and not over (<id>, <data dict>) tuples, which is what is needed in this case.

-Long explanations, but fortunately you will most probably not need to change any of this code in your own implementations.
+Long explanations, but fortunately you will most probably not need to change any of this paricular piece of code in your own implementations.

 Now that we know the state of our node and have a dictionary where we can look up the number of nearest neighbors in a specific state, we are ready to check if the state of the node should be changed.